A Guide to Buying Interior Bifold Doors

 Choosing the right doors for your home is a big decision; there are plenty of designs to choose from, including glazes options.
 Glazed internal doors are a rather popular options with homeowners for both internal and external doors.
 If you’re looking for a way to filter light through your home from room to room, then glazed bifolding doors might just be the answer that you’ve been looking for.
 As with the finishes, there are a number of options to consider when looking for glazed doors.

-Clear glazed doors feature a transparent glass panel which allows plenty of light to flood through, and also allows you to see between rooms making them ideal for connecting rooms such as dining rooms, kitchens and lounges.
+Clear glazed doors, like our Oak Pattern 10, feature a transparent glass panel which allows plenty of light to flood through, and also allows you to see between rooms making them ideal for connecting rooms such as dining rooms, kitchens and lounges.

 Frosted glass is a great option for homeowners who want the benefits of additional light through their home, without sacrificing privacy.
 Typically frosted glass has been treated to create a translucent finish which allows through light, but obscures vision.
 These doors are fantastic for joining living spaces together, such as dining rooms and conservatories, and even offices.